dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 There are some tables that occur in most CLDF-datasets, and some that occur only in certain types.
-For example, there is no table with word forms for Structure data sets - that’s for wordlists and Dictionaries.
+For example, there is no table with word forms for StructureDatasets - that’s for Wordlists and Dictionaries.

 The tables have specific names in the CLDF-world and have pre-defined specifics.
 The names are different from their filenames.
 You can see